 Your roof can reach such high temperatures during the day and cool off rapidly as soon as the sun goes down.
 This causes the materials to expand and contract relatively quickly, which weakens their structural integrity over time.
 This is particularly true for metal, which can warp out of shape and lead to gaps appearing between metal elements of your roof and the rest of the structure.

 The good news is that the damage caused by heat and other factors during summer is cumulative, meaning it builds up over time, and your roof isn’t going to crumble and turn to dust after one week of extra-warm weather.
-In fact, if your roof is under ten years old, you don’t have much to worry about at all, especially if you keep it well-maintained.
+If your roof is under ten years old, you don’t have much to worry about at all, especially if you keep it well-maintained.
 With older roofs, knowing what to look for and keeping an eye out for any developing issues and dealing with them promptly will save you money in the long run.

 If your attic is well-ventilated, this will alleviate the worst effects of summer heat and help keep your roof serviceable for many years to come.
 If you have an unventilated attic, or what is known in the roofing trade as a Hot Roof, problems will occur in the summer much more easily so it’s important to make sure it has adequate insulation installed.

 Prevention is always better than cure so be sure to either inspect your roof yourself or have it done by professionals at least once a year.
-Give us a call here at Ridgecon Roofing Contractors and we’ll be happy to come and inspect your roof for problems or weak spots, recommend any improvements or repairs necessary and generally give you and your family peace-of-mind to enjoy the balmy summer weather.
+Give us a call here at Detroit Roofing Contractors and we’ll be happy to come and inspect your roof for problems or weak spots, recommend any improvements or repairs necessary and generally give you and your family peace-of-mind to enjoy the balmy summer weather.